 - Housing benefit

-It is a new benefit and is being introduced gradually across the country.
-Universal credit is not yet available at all in Northern Ireland.
+It is a new benefit and is being introduced gradually across the UK.
 You can find out more about the roll-out of universal credit in our main tax credits and benefits section.

 Universal credit is made up of several different elements including a childcare element.
 If you meet the qualifying rules, then you may be able to get up to 85% of your childcare costs.
 The maximum you can claim is 85% of £760.42 per month for one child (£646.35) or £1303.57 (£1105.04) per month for two or more children.